 The ability to interact with your data is a core competency of Phocas.
 Users can follow their train of thought and drill down in the data behind any graph or table.
 We also create interfaces for customers' CRM or ordering systems and update connected data in this way.
 Phocas now offers built-in interactivity options called comments where users can share insights via email, or as external links.
 Users can also use a suite of emojis to rate the data insight so the recipient quickly understands if action is required.

-To learn more about Phocas visualisation tools, download the Dashboards and Scorecards eBook
+To learn more about Phocas visualization tools, download the Dashboards and Scorecards eBook